theozsnowman/finance-plugin-oscommerce/README.md

 Fix - Round to nearest penny
 Rename default Finance Payment module's title to "Pay in instalments" Rename plugin name to "Powered by Divido"
+Set default order status for activation to "Delivered"

 Version 1.1
 Add new calculator widget